Skip to content

 Commenter

-This sample automates adding comments to source code using an LLM and validates the changes haven’t introduced any code modifications.
+This sample automates the process of adding comments to source code using an LLM and validates that the changes haven’t introduced any code modifications.

-To do so, we could use a combination of tools to validate the transformer: source formatters, compilers, linters, or LLM-as-judge.
+To achieve this, we could use a combination of tools to validate the transformation: source formatters, compilers, linters, or LLM-as-judge.

 The algorithm could be summarized as follows: